- What is golf cart insurance?

 - Collision: Pays for damage to the golf cart from a collision with another vehicle or object, regardless of fault.

-- Other than collision (comprehensive) Covers fire, theft, weather damage; most types of damage that aren't from a collision.
+- Other than collision (comprehensive): Covers fire, theft, and weather damage; most types of non-collision damage.

 ---|---|---|---|